-- Receives completed Internship/Graduation Project Approval forms, passes these on to the study programme, and informs students of the programme's decision; - Makes sure students can submit products; - Makes contact with the companies where students will be doing their internship, and informs the companies about the graduation process and the companies' role; - Makes sure that information and documents can be passed on to the supervising lecturer and to the internal and external examiners and files all necessary documents; - Takes care of the scheduling and administration of interim and final presentations; - Makes sure the internship is properly completed by sending and processing evaluation forms, which may be electronic or hard copies.
+- Receives completed Internship/Graduation Project Approval forms, passes these on to the study programme, and informs students of the programme's decision; - Makes sure students can submit products; - o Takes care of signing of contracts and confidentiality agreements. - o Takes care of the scheduling and administration of interim and final presentations; - Makes sure the internship is properly completed by sending and processing evaluation forms, which may be electronic or hard copies.